 The group asked no questions of the leader or cabinet members during the meeting's question and answer session for the leader.

-Opposition members are still angry over changes to full council, made after May's election, which mean questions must be submitted in writing four days in advance and cannot be said off-the-cuff at the meeting.
+Opposition members are still angry over changes to full council, made after May's election, which mean questions must be submitted in writing four days in advance and cannot be said off-the-cuff at

 However Labour cabinet member Mark Whitcutt said there were a series of items on the agenda where there was completely open debate and accused the Tories of being politically bankrupt.

 Of the six questions asked to the leader and cabinet members, all were from the Labour group's own members.